arnabdotorg/coquery/README.md

 The interface uses CodeMirror for SQL editing and `sql.js` for the WASM SQLite engine.

+## Future Work

+This is very much a quick initial experiment with a million extension possibilities.
+If you like working on this type of stuff, come work with me!

 <img width="986" height="811" alt="image" src="https://github.com/user-attachments/assets/4bebd96c-554f-4e93-96ec-1e92a5ce1212" />